rgwch/ungrad-server/dispatcher/readme.md

 This is the main module of the Ungrad Server.
 It manages other modules and dispatches REST calls accordingly.
 The system is built upon the [Vert.x](http://vertx.io) ecosystem and uses its EventBus and Verticle concept.

 Ungrad Server is ultimately a collection of independently running Verticles.
-A Verticle is a module of functionality, very similar to a plugin.
+A Verticle is a module of functionality, similar to a plugin, but with less dependencies.

 On Startup, the Dispatcher runs configured verticles.
 Additional verticles (or modules) can be launched individually and connect with the dispatcher.
 A Verticle usually exposes a REST API for its work, and an EventBus Address for administrative